 These missions were instrumental in teaching the scientists at NASA how to travel outside of Earth’s orbit could best be accomplished.
 They also represent important moments in the history of flight and exploring outside our own world.

-The new Field Notes “Three Missions” books can be taken and built into Mission-Specific Crew Capsule 3D Models to help you visualize the spacecrafts that were used during the flights fifty years ago.
+The new Field Notes “Three Missions” books can be taken and built into Mission-Specific Crew Capsule 3D Models to help you visualize the spacecraft that was used during the flights fifty years ago.

 You can also read all about how the Field Notes Team launched their “Three Missions” Edition into space.